 In this article I talk about creating a space to do "this" work.

-These are examples of assigning a place to do "this" work, whatever that work may be.
-It's a powerful environmental affordance technique that helps to remove obstacles and restrictions to doing certain work or activities.
-I implement this idea in my personal life as well as work.
+Assigning a physical (or virtual) place to certain work is a powerful environmental affordance technique that helps to remove obstacles and restrictions to doing certain work or activities.

 Even in our remote world, it's entirely possible to carve out a virtual space for "this" work.